wimols/wimols.github.io/_posts/2020-12-24-avebury-part-five.md

 - Ditch
 ---

-This limestone hill is an enigmatic eye-catcher and therefore deserves a separate story.
+<span style="color: blue;">This limestone hill is an enigmatic eye-catcher and therefore deserves a separate story.</span>

 # A few generalities.
 Two kilometres south of the Avebury Stone Circle is Silbury Hill Round Barrow.
 This is the <span style="color: blue;">tallest man-made hill</span> in Europe: